Kellen-Linse/Data-Structs-Algos-and-Interviews/AlgoExpert/Coding_Interview_Questions/Questions/two_number_sum.md

 #### Solution #2, hashtable

-- Could possibly use a hash table
+- Solve using a hash table
   - This will take more space
   - but will allow us to access the numbers in constant time